 Ethics and Gift Ban

-Policy 2:105, Ethics and Gift Ban, applies to all System employees.
+Board policy 2:105, Ethics and Gift Ban, applies to all District employees.
 Students shall not be used in any manner for promoting a political candidate or issue.

 Prohibited Interests; Conflict of Interest; and Limitation of Authority